Semantics of English (PGT) ENGLANG5108

 Standard entry to Masters at College level

-■ gain a critical awareness of the development of the fields of semantics and pragmatics within linguistics;
+■ give students a critical awareness of the development of the field of semantics within linguistics;

 ■ develop a detailed knowledge and understanding of a range of the methodological and theoretical problems at the forefront of research for studying meaning;